Kerry Dawkins, 2017 (edited in February 2021)

-Many of us speak and write a different dialect of English to the one the front persona is expected to use.
+Many of us speak and write a different dialect of English from the one we’re expected to use in daily life.
 We’ve been exposed to multiple English dialects owing to our somewhat peripatetic lifestyle, and many of us are also interested in dialects as a matter of course.
-I myself am massively interested in sociolinguistics so it’s one of the things I’ve personally read quite a bit about.

 I’m one of those people who sometimes feels some dialectal tension – I’m English.
-Code-switching to write like an American is actually quite difficult for me.
-I have to think of which words to use and which ones not to use.
-I have to mind my sentence structure and spellings and punctuation and all sorts of things that can be difficult under stress.
+Code-switching to write like an American is no easy feat: I must always be conscious of my pronunciation, my vocabulary, my spelling, my syntax.
+This balancing act is particularly difficult under stress.
 Using an American accent is nearly impossible for me; my ordinary accent is a Received Pronunciation English accent that’s hard to hide.
 I don’t ordinarily talk aloud to people who don’t know who we are.
 Richard has a similar problem with his accent.
-I also frequently find formal British or Irish writing easier to read at first glance than American or Canadian writing, even though you’d think it’d be the other way round or identical, given our collective upbringing.
+I also find formal British or Irish writing easier to read at first glance than American or Canadian writing, even though you’d think it’d be the other way round, given our collective upbringing.

-There are times when a system-member will use their own vocabulary by accident when writing in the ‘default front persona’ voice; a few years ago we were working on a document for work and I’d written ‘accountancy’ instead of ‘accounting’, which somebody else had noticed.
-‘Accountancy’ is commoner in British usage than it is in American.
-I didn’t even realise I’d done that until it was pointed out to us.
+Sometimes system-members will use their own vocabulary by accident when writing in the singlet voice; a few years ago, we were working on a document for work, and I’d written accountancy instead of accounting – accountancy is more frequent in British usage than American – which someone else noticed.
 For me my words are simply normal, the way things are meant to sound.
-I don’t realise they may sound odd to people sometimes unless it’s pointed out to me.
+I don’t often realise that other people may find them odd unless I’m told explicitly.